 He often carries a pair of breaching charges.
-These are easy-to-use shaped demolition charges can be used with minimal training in demolition.
+These are easy-to-use shaped demolition charges that can be used with minimal training in demolition.
 Each can punch a man-sized hole through thick, reinforced walls.

 On some missions he used a scent suppression kit.
 It can erase any scent he may have left at an ambush spot.
 That prevents dogs or individuals with a superhuman sense of smell from tracking him.
 This is likely a spray loaded with a cocktail of chemicals.

 He usually has a lightweight telescoping wand.
-It resembles the ones used in presentations before laser pointer, but seems about two metres long and ends with a hook.
+It resembles the ones used in presentations before laser pointers, but seems about two metres long and ends with a hook.
 It is useful to press buttons, grab keyrings, etc..

 A “chatterbox” is a Ferguson-built cellphone that can piggyback on pretty much any cell station and runs proprietary encryption algorithms.
 Obviously, encryption is only possible if the other person has a Ferguson-built phone.